mercure-imaging/mercure/docs/intro.rst

    :width: 550px
    :align: center

 mercure is a flexible platform for orchestrating medical images in the standard DICOM format.
-Orchestration hereby refers to routing image series or complete patient studies to different destinations, or to process image series with different algorithms upon study reception.
+Orchestration hereby refers to routing image series (or complete patient studies) to different destinations, or to process image series with different algorithms or AI models upon study reception.
 The action performed when a series or study is received (processing/routing/notification) is defined by rules that can be configured using mercure's web-based user interface.

 There are numerous use-cases for such a "DICOM orchestrator" or "DICOM router":